anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-preference/README.md

 !anyscale job submit -f configs/generate_summaries_eval_baseline_job.yaml
 ```

 For the fine-tuned DPO model, we provide a dummy config in [configs/summary_generation/mistral_finetuned_eval.yaml](configs/summary_generation/mistral_finetuned_eval.yaml).
-Make sure to replace `model_id_or_path` for the model inference config with the path to your merged model.
+If you used the default training config provided, the model would be trained using LoRA and you should have a path to the LoRA weights.
+Make sure to download the weights locally (using `aws` or `gcloud` CLI depending on the remote path).
+Enter the local path to the weights in the config.
+(Make sure that the weights are in the same directory as the current notebook to be included in the job).

 ```python